Invariant Keisler measures for omega-categorical structures: Keisler measures and ergodic measures

 \section{Keisler measures and ergodic measures}

 We begin with a brief and self-contained introduction to ergodic measures and Keisler measures.
 Firstly, we introduce ergodic measures in a general context.
-Then, we explain their utility in the context of Keisler measures.
+Then, we explain their utility for the study of Keisler measures.